rduenasf/birding/docs/birds/isashr1.md

 scientific_name: "Lanius isabellinus"
 order: "Passeriformes"
 family: "Laniidae (Shrikes)"
 description: "Lanius isabellinus is a species of bird in the Laniidae (Shrikes) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Shrikes"
 species_code: "isashr1"

 sidebar_position: 275
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Laniidae (Shrikes)
   - Shrikes
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---